ijaaz9/Design-Patterns/README.md

 # Design Patterns

 The reason for this project is simply to get back to basics.
-I know what you might be thinking.
-"Why would an experienced engineer include this in their portfolio?"
-While I admit I am expected to know these patterns, it never hurts to go back to basics and re-learn things especially after years of not using these design approaches.
+It never hurts to go back to basics and re-learn things especially after years of not using these design approaches.

 ## Advantages of design patterns